 Bobo fashionistas are everywhere.
 You may describe the style as “bohemian,” but it’s not.
 It’s a higher grade of the 1960s “hippy” generation.
 Kate and Ashley Olsen probably would say they are Bobo.
 They’d probably enjoy shopping at L’Atelier des Ours.
 However, I would describe the true Bobo “look” as much more sophisticated than the Olsen twins.

 I like to think about Bobo as a look that was re-popularized in Paris at the beginning of this century.
 It is a true throwback to the early 19th century, with a uniqueness that makes it new.
 It’s a look that is flirty, yet puritan; dark, yet light; feminine, yet tight-laced; rich, yet peasant; fun; yet reserved; elegant, yet simple.

 Such is the fashion you find at L’Atelier des Ours, and I understand that wealthy Parisian women flock to the store and to its store online.

 You can imitate “Bobo” by layering and stacking on clothes you find at the thrift store or in the back of your closet.
 If you want to go for the “real” Bobo, it will cost you big time.
 For a special occasion, it’s tempting to splurge.

 It’s tempting!
 And here’s why …

-I hope you have enjoyed visiting L’Atelier des Ours — translated, Teddy Bear Workshop.
-Be sure to stop and visit the store.
+I hope you have enjoyed this visit to L’Atelier des Ours — translated, Teddy Bear Workshop.
+Be sure to stop and visit the store when you visit Uzes.
 It’s definitely a “must-see.”